On any given day, the Atlanta Beltline trail welcomes runners, walkers, bikers, skateboarders and spectators.

 Once you grab your bike, pedal faster to the bar or farther away from town; the choice is yours.
 If you’re one of those who would rather get to the bar, stay on the Eastside Trail.
 If you’re looking for a change of city scenery, try The Northside Trail.
 It offers less crowded paths with rougher terrain.

 Beware on the weekends, however, as the path tends to fill up and you might just end up walking — with bike in tow.

 Currently and probably for a while, the most recent section of the Beltline is the Westside Trail.
 It runs from near Atlanta’s Washington Park to near Adair Park.
 If you think of it in terms of MARTA stations that’s Ashby to West End.
 New and old-is-new amenities are springing up quickly and pretty soon we’ll need traffic choppers to keep us informed on the pedestrian ebb and flow around town.
 Just kidding guys, please stay away from the Beltline in your nosy, noisy whirlybirds.

 Enjoy the Beltline’s walk-up patios from lunch, dinner and all the way to those late-night cocktails.
 The view only gets better while noshing on great food and drinks.

 You can never go wrong with Park Tavern’s menu and view of Piedmont Park but if you’re wanting a more artisan approach, try Krog Street Market.
 It offers a variety of Southern-grown restaurants with West Coast style right in the heart of Inman Park.

 Find your new favorite cocktail

-Fan of Jack Daniel’s?
-A Jack and Coke slushie at Victory Sandwich Bar might become your favorite.
-Victory has two locations but you’ll find their Inman Park location most accessible from the Beltline since the other one’s in Decatur.
+Fan of rum?
+A Victory Libre at Victory Sandwich Bar might become your favorite.
+Victory has two locations, but you’ll find their Inman Park location most accessible from the Beltline since the other one’s in Decatur.

 Atlanta Beltline map: How to access the Atlanta Beltline